seanbutler/Seeds/ThrowingThings/article.md

-# Throwing Things
+# Throwing Things Out

+_Sean Butler_

+**I DON'T LIKE PERLIN NOISE.**

-**I don't like perlin noise.** There I said it.
+There I said it.
 Gosh I feel better already!
-Though, this improved feeling did perhaps come at the risk of committing procedural blasphemy*.
+Though, this improved feeling does perhaps come at the risk of committing procedural blasphemy*.
+Of course many procedural developers would say Perlin Noise is incredibly useful, and they'd be right of course.

-Most creative programmers would  acknowledge that Perlin Noise is incredibly useful.
-As a multilayered, scaled, random-ish waveform it can be put to use in many ways.
+As a multilayered, scaled, random-ish waveform Perlin Noise can be put to use in many ways.
 Clouds, Waves, Mountains, Islands, Caves, Lava Lamps, etc. The ease with which Perlin & other similar noise systems generate the kinds of structures listed above is because they can generate an output with a repeating, but never quite the same pattern.

-One of the most valuable aspect of the algorithm's output is that the variations in the data all of a similar scale.
-This similar scale effect allows us to use the output data as source for rolling hills or islands or other features which should all be different, but are created by the same processes so should be of similar scale.
+One of the valuable aspect of the algorithm's output is that the variations in the data are all of a similar scale.
+This similarity of scale allows us to use the output data as source for rolling hills or islands or other features which should all be different, but are created by the same processes so should be of similar scale.

-In their vanilla form, the landscapes generated from Perlin noise do tend to have a characteristic shape.
+In their vanilla form, the landscapes generated from Perlin noise tend to have a characteristic shape.
 Luckily for us we can influence that shape.
 So, most developers put in additional manipulations to create the geographic structures we all enjoy.
-One particular way is to provide a variable (increasing) scale on the y-axis.
+One particular way is to provide a variable increasing scale on the y-axis.
 This has the effect of making the higher points of the landscape more pointy.
+Which more accurately matches the profile of mountains in the world around us.

 ## Artistry and Authenticity